 How Blepharoplasty is Performed

-The surgery may address only the upper eyelids, just the lower lids, or both eyelids, depending on goals for that particular patient.
-For an upper lid procedure, Dr. Deutsch makes a tiny incision in the natural crease of the upper eyelids, and removes loose skin and excess fat deposits.
-He then repositions fat or tightens underlying muscle tissue as necessary, before closing up the incision with small stitches.
+The surgery may address only the upper eyelids, just the lower lids, or both eyelids, depending on the goals of that particular patient.
+For an upper lid procedure, Dr. Deutsch makes a tiny incision in the natural crease of the upper eyelids and removes loose skin and excess fat deposits.
+He then repositions fat or tightens underlying muscle tissue as necessary before closing up the incision with small stitches.

 For a lower eyelid cosmetic procedure, Dr. Deutsch makes an incision along the lower lash line, where any scarring will be concealed.
-He then removes any excess skin, muscle, and fatty deposit, before stitching up the incision.
-If there are areas beneath the eyes that are depressed or sunken, he may redistribute some of the fat to these areas.
+He then removes any excess skin, muscle, and fatty deposits, before stitching up the incision.
+If areas beneath the eyes are depressed or sunken, he may redistribute some of the fat to these areas.

 When patients have both their upper and lower eyelids done at the same time, Dr. Deutsch will generally do the work on the upper lids first before doing the lower ones.
 When the surgery is completed, ointment and bandages will be placed over the eyes to minimize swelling and bruising.